 Create a Test Plan on Katalon TestOps CI

-I navigate to Test Plan in Katalon TestOps CI and click on the Create Plan button.
+Navigate to Test Plan in Katalon TestOps CI and click on the Create Plan button.

 The running execution can also be monitored in Katalon TestOps Center.

-Use Git repository as my Test Project
+Use Git repository as a Test Project

 The wizard to create a Plan will change a bit.
 Note that

 -projectPath are unnecessary since they will be appended by the Agent.

 Limit Agent’s capacity based on the number of Katalon Runtime Engine licenses